-We will mark absence due to illness as authorised unless Jubilee L.E.A.D.
-Academy has a genuine concern about the authenticity of the illness.
-If the authenticity of the illness is in doubt, Jubilee L.E.A.D. academy may ask the pupil's parent/carer to provide medical evidence, such as a doctor's note, prescription, appointment card or other appropriate form of evidence.
+We will mark absence due to illness as authorised unless Jubilee LEAD Academy has a genuine concern about the authenticity of the illness.
+If the authenticity of the illness is in doubt, or if there are other issues in relation to sustained school attendance Jubilee LEAD Academy may ask the pupil's parent/carer to provide medical evidence, such as a doctor's note, prescription, appointment card or other appropriate form of evidence.
+In the most extreme cases we may also ask for a doctor's certificate which states that the child is medically unwell and is unable to attend school at this time in order to authorise the absence from school.
 We will not ask for medical evidence unnecessarily.